Pukka Pies: History

 A family company founded in 1963 by Trevor Storer and Valerie Storer as "Trevor Storer's Home Made Pies", it was named Pukka Pies in 1964.
 Today, the business is called Pukka.
-It is currently run by the Storer's sons, Tim and Andrew, and employs 360 people at its bakery in Syston, producing 180,000 pies and pasties per day.
+It is currently run by the Storers' sons, Tim and Andrew, and employs 360 people at its bakery in Syston, producing 180,000 pies and pasties per day.
 Millmoor, then the home ground of Rotherham United FC, was the first sporting venue where Pukka Pies were sold.
-Rotherham United's supporters hold the record for the most pies consumed at a football match, with a consumption 40% above the Football League average.
+As of 2010, Rotherham United's supporters hold the record for the most pies consumed at a football match, with a consumption 40% above the Football League average.

+As of 2025, the company sells approximately 60 million pies a year in the UK and abroad.

 Promotion

-The company's advertising slogans have included "Socialise with Pukka Pies" and "Pukka Pies - don't compromise".

 The main stand at Boundary Park, home of Oldham Athletic AFC, is called the Pukka Pies stand.
 It is also called the Pukka Pies stand for the main stand of Rotherham's home, New York Stadium.
 The company was the official sponsor of The England Band, who also play for Sheffield Wednesday.

 The company sponsored the 2009 UK Snooker Championship, and the winner, China's Ding Junhui, was awarded his body weight in meat pies, 276 to match his 69 kg weight.
-He later announced that he would donate all the pies to Homeless and Roofless at Christmas, a Sheffield-based charity.
+He later announced that he would donate all the pies to a charity based in Sheffield that helps the homeless over the festive period.